asadbashir7755/Ansibel_Projects/05 _Roles/Roles.md

 how hanle errors usig block and rescue  : why use it ignore_error : yes why use it how use registers in ansible

+blue green deployment
+canary release what are these

+creating strategy for rolling updates what are these what are pre tasks posts tasks tasks gelegation,testing with wait_for